-Sense8 Is Canceled.
-And That's Why It's Now Netflix's Most Important Show.
+Sense8 Is Canceled And That's Why It's Now Netflix's Most Important Show

 Fans are not reacting to the loss of this security blanket well.
 Cliffhangers and unfinished stories are one of the biggest complaints about Hollywood TV.
 Sense8, in particular, has a very vocal fanbase, and Netflix’s refusal to reconsider its decision, even on a reduced budget if necessary, set off a significant backlash - and even no small amount of ridicule of its claim that the budget numbers could not be made to work, regardless of location consolidation or actor salary flexibility.

 And it’s not just the viewers either.
 TV agents have cited Netflix’s extreme devotion to finishing its stories as one of the reasons their clients tolerate some of the less desirable qualities of the streaming giant.
 Including its refusal to release ratings or syndicate, and the corresponding lack of royalties and inability to negotiate higher salaries based on audience size and response.
-Actor response won’t be as “shout from the rooftop” as audience reaction, but its not hard to imagine this making some of Netflix’s warts more predominant in the eyes of top-tier talent.
+Actor response won’t be as “shout from the rooftop” as audience reaction, but it's not hard to imagine this making some of Netflix’s warts more predominant in the eyes of top-tier talent.

 It May Not Be A Trend